DragonSake/progressive-web-apps-2223/README.md

 ### Clone repository

 You can install this project on your computer by cloning this repository.
-You can use GitHub desktop or the terminal to run this following command.
+You can use GitHub desktop or the terminal to run this following command:

 ```
 git clone https://https://github.com/DragonSake/progressive-web-apps-2223.git